McCloudS/subgen/README.md

             "mediatype":"{media_type}"
 }
 ```
+##

+First, you need to install the Jellyfin webhooks plugin.
+Then you need to click "Add Generic Destination", name it anything you want, webhook url is your subgen info (IE http://192.168.1.154:8090/jellyfin).
+Next, check Item Added, Playback Start, and Send All Properties.
+Last, "Add Request Header" and add the Key: Content-Type Value: application/json.

 ## Variables

-You can define the port via environment variables, but the endpoint "/webhook" is static.
+You can define the port via environment variables, but the endpoints are static.

 The following environment variables are available in Docker.
 They will default to the values listed below.
 YOU MUST DEFINE PLEXTOKEN AND PLEXSERVER IF USING PLEX WEBHOOKS!
 | Variable              | Default Value | Description                                                                                                                                                                              |